mizeboud/NormalisedRadonTransform/README.md

-Created by Maaike Izeboud (m.izeboud@tudelft.nl | @izeboudmaaike )
+Created by Maaike Izeboud (maaike.izeboud@vub.be | @izeboudmaaike )

 # Intro
 This repository provides code for the Normalised Radon Transform Damage (NeRD) detection method.
-The code in this repository accompanies the paper "Damage Detection on Antarctic Ice Shelves using the Normalised Radon Transform" by M. Izeboud and S. Lhermitte, in review at Remote Sensing of Environment (2022).
+The code in this repository accompanies the paper "Damage Detection on Antarctic Ice Shelves using the Normalised Radon Transform" by M. Izeboud and S. Lhermitte

 # About
 NeRD is an automated method that detects damage and its orientation from a (high resolution) image.